murrain/handbook/about-aptible/talent.md

 ## Compensation Philosophy
 We believe that having a transparent and highly competitive compensation philosophy is the only way we'll be able to attract great team members and retain them.

 Aptible's compensation philosophy is designed to be simple, transparent, and an effective tool for creating a high talent density team.
 We update our compensation philosophy as the needs of the business change.
-Our compensation process is based on industry-standard data sources, and seeks to ensure we are always paying our employees an appropriate market rate at all times.
+Our compensation process is based on industry-standard data sources, and seeks to ensure we are always paying our employees a highly competitive market rate at all times.

 ### Compensation Packages
 Compensation at Aptible consists of: